 You may wish to download a Statutory Declaration Form from the Department of the Attorney General's website.

 Take the matter to court

-If you were the driver of the vehicle or alleged offender and elect to have the matter dealt with by a court, please do not pay the infringement notice.
-The Botanic Gardens and Parks Authority will refer the matter to the State Solicitor’s Office for further action within 10 working days of receiving your notice to elect.
+The Botanic Gardens and Parks Authority will refer the matter to the State Solicitor’s Office.
 If your court action is unsuccessful you may be liable for additional court fees.

 Complete and post the form to:

 The Chief Executive Officer